mfiume/beacon-website/README.md

-# DNAStack - Public Website
+# Beacon - Public Website

-The corporate web for the DNAstack company.
+The public website for the GA4GH Beacon Project.

 ## Installation guide